-On 20 February 2016, the then Prime Minister of the United Kingdom, David Cameron, took leave of his senses and called for an EU Referendum.
-The ensuing campaign between Leave and Remain was filled with bitterness and outright lies.
-On 23 June 2016, a slight majority of voters decided they had had enough of experts and decreed that Britain should leave the European Union, despite a multitude of warnings.
+On 20 February 2016, the then Prime Minister of the United Kingdom, David Cameron, called for a European Union Referendum.
+The ensuing campaign between leave and remain voters was hard-fought.
+However, on 23 June 2016, a slight majority of voters favored leaving the EU.

 Britain’s Existing Marijuana Laws

 The UK has a complicated relationship with marijuana.
 The drug was prohibited in 1928 as an addition to the 1920 Dangerous Drugs Act.
 Nevertheless, its popularity increased significantly during the 1960s.
 In 1960, law enforcement arrested only 235 people for a marijuana-related offense.
 In 1969, however, police arrested almost 4,700 people for the same crime.

 The increase in cannabis usage led to the 1971 Misuse of Drugs Act, which listed the herb as a Class B drug.
 Penalties for possession and sale increased markedly.
 By 1973, over 11,000 people were arrested annually for marijuana use or sale.
 Cannabis was briefly reclassified as a Class C drug in 2004 but was restored to Class B status in 2009.

 Despite the illegal status of marijuana in the country, the UK is the world’s largest producer and exporter of medical marijuana in the entire world!
 In 2015, Britain produced 42 tonnes of legal cannabis.
 In 2016, that figure more than doubled to 95 tonnes, accounting for almost 45% of the world’s total.
 Additionally over two tonnes of that amount were exported in 2016, a figure which makes up 67.7% of the global market.